 “If you have hair that has a tendency to get frizzy, it really helps to not wash your hair often.
 Over-washing can lead to dryness, which can lead to even more frizz.
 When you do wash, it’s important that you’re using the right shampoo and conditioner to help minimize the frizz problem.” — Buddy Porter, a stylist at Mèche Salon in Beverly Hills

 “Less washing, more cold rinsing.
 We tend to over-wash hair, which leaves it dry and leaves the cuticle open.
 I tell my clients to cut back on washing.
 Rotate between shampooing and rinsing every other time you’re in the shower.
 I like to condition my ends and rinse with cold water.” — Ericka Verrett, Miranda Kerr’s hairstylist

 “Virtue Lab’s Un-frizz Cream is my DREAM product for combating frizz!
 It’s effective yet extremely lightweight!
-I always apply it on towel dried hair from the mids to the ends and style as desired, whether it be air dried or blow dried in!” — Rena Calhoun, stylist at Andy LeCompte Salon in Los Angeles
+I always apply it on towel-dried hair from the mids to the ends and style as desired, whether it be air dried or blow dried in!” — Rena Calhoun, a stylist at Andy LeCompte Salon in Los Angeles

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.